Step by step tutorials

 Example 1.
 How to enter price shocks in calc_di

-1. Download the example file into your directory by running the following function in the terminal:
+1. Download the example file into your directory by running the following function in the R terminal:

-1. Go to the defined folder in your directory and open the csv “Example_shocks”.
+1. Go to your working directory and open the csv “Example_shocks”.

 2. Define the scenarios: Each column Scenario__ is a scenario.
 To run calc_di for a single scenario delete column Scenario2.
 To add another scenario, copy column Scenario2 to the right and change the heading to Scenario3.
 You can also rename the scenarios by changing the heading of each column (e.g. renaming “Scenario1” to “Shock1”).
 It is recommended to keep the names short, as additional variables with this name will be created later and inserted into the graphs.